Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 Abdominal Palpation

-Examination Time:It is usually best performed between 21-35 days after mating.
+Examination Time:It is usually best performed between 21-35 days after breeding.

-Method:An experienced veterinarian gently touches the pet's abdomen with both hands, trying to sense whether the uterus has characteristic swelling or whether grape-like fetal sacs can be felt.
+Method:An experienced veterinarian gently touches the pet's abdomen with both hands, trying to feel whether the uterus has a characteristic swelling or whether grape-like fetal sacs can be felt.

 Ultrasound - The Most Commonly Used Confirmation Method

-Examination Time:It can be performed as early as 21-25 days after mating.
+Examination Time:Can be performed as early as approximately 21-25 days after breeding.

-Method:Use an ultrasound probe to move on the pet's abdomen and observe the inside of the uterus through the screen.
+Method:Use an ultrasound probe to move across the pet's abdomen, observing the inside of the uterus through the screen.

-Advantages:This is currently themost commonly used and very reliable method for confirming early pregnancy, assessing whether the fetus has a heartbeat and activity (determining viability), roughly estimating the number of fetuses, and estimating the due date.Ultrasound examination is safe and non-invasive for both the mother and the fetus.
+Advantages:This is currentlythe most commonly used and very reliable method for confirming early pregnancy, assessing whether the fetus has a heartbeat and movement (judging viability), roughly estimating the number of fetuses, and estimating the due date.Ultrasound examination is safe and non-invasive for both the mother and the fetus.

 Show a schematic diagram of the fetal sac or fetal heartbeat seen on the ultrasound screen.

-X-ray (Radiography) - Accurately Calculate the Number of Fetuses
+X-ray (Radiography) - Precisely Calculate the Number of Fetuses

-Examination Time:It is usually recommended to perform it in the late stages of pregnancy, around day 45, because at this time the fetal bones have been sufficiently calcified and can be clearly visualized on the X-ray.
+Examination Time:It is usually recommended to perform it in the later stages of pregnancy, around the 45th day, because at this time the fetus' bones have been fully calcified and can be clearly visualized on the X-ray.

 Method:Take an X-ray of the pet's abdomen.

-Advantages:This is themost accurate way to calculate the number of fetuses, which is very helpful for planning delivery or determining whether there is a risk of dystocia (such as the fetus being too large or too many).
+Advantages:This isthe most accurate method for calculating the number of fetuses, which is very helpful for planning delivery or determining whether there is a risk of dystocia (such as the fetus being too large or too many).

-Precautions:To avoid unnecessary radiation exposure, it is not recommended to perform X-ray examinations in early pregnancy.
+Precautions:To avoid unnecessary radiation exposure, X-ray examinations are not recommended in early pregnancy.

-About At-Home Pet Pregnancy Tests and Related Hormone Tests
+About Home Pet Pregnancy Tests and Related Hormone Tests

-Some pet owners may wonder if there are "pregnancy tests" like humans that can be used at home for pets.
-There may indeed be some at-home pregnancy test kits for specific species (mainly dogs), which are usually based on detecting specific hormones produced during pregnancy.
+Some pet owners may be curious whether there are "pregnancy tests" like those for humans that can be used at home for pets.
+There may indeed be some home pregnancy test kits for specific species (mainly dogs) on the market, which are usually based on detecting specific hormones produced during pregnancy.

 For example: Canine Relaxin Test